Meering West

 Supporting the community

-In addition to the community fund the project is expected to contribute approximately $2.1m annually to the Gannawarra and Loddon shires through payments required under the Electricity Industry Act 2000.
+When operating, the project is expected to contribute approximately $2.1m annually to the Gannawarra and Loddon Shire through payments required under the Electricity Industry Act 2000.

 Indicative Timeline